DinoChiesa/devjam3-20170405/Labs/Core/01---API-Development---Create-a-Reverse-Proxy/README.md

 3. If the API Proxy is a simple pass-through, and it doesn't change anything in the request, _why did we create it_?
 What good is it?

+4. What would happen if you tried to deploy 2 proxies to the same base path?

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to create a pass-through proxy for an existing HTTP backend using the Apigee Edge proxy wizard.
-You also learned how to export the proxy definition into a proxy bundle ZIP.
+In this simple lab you learned :

+* how to create a pass-through proxy for an existing HTTP backend using the Apigee Edge proxy wizard.
+* how to change the deployment status of an API proxy in Apigee Edge.
+* how to export the proxy definition into a proxy bundle ZIP.

 # References